 Sovereignty goes beyond independence, it’s about standing in the full power of your true self.
 What better time to claim yours than on the day that the sun shine’s the longest?
-Calling upon Five Sovereign Rebel Goddesses: Artemis, Medea, Persephone, Kirke and Hekate in the brightest light brings them, and you, out of the moon’s shadow, allowing you to stand fully in your witches’ power.
+Calling upon Five Sovereign Rebel Goddesses: Artemis, Medea, Persephone, Circe and Hekate in the brightest light brings them, and you, out of the moon’s shadow, allowing you to stand fully in your witches’ power.
+Summon their sovereign power on the Summer Solstice.

 This ritual focuses on specific energetic currents of the Fab Five mentioned above.
-The ritual evokes these interconnected goddesses to activate within you the five core aspects of sovereignty: wild, witch, warrior, wise and wounded.
+The ritual evokes these interconnected goddesses to activate within you the five archetypes of the sacred feminine: wild, witch, warrior, wise and wounded.

 To hear more about my interpretation of Artemis as a Wild Goddess (and Goddess of the Wild), read my blog.
 Artemis wandered the woods with her animals and nymphs, doing her own thing and refusing to conform to the expectations of others.
 She is curiosity, independence and open-heartedness.
 True wildness is not chaotic, but natural.
 I recently wrote about my personal wild witch ways here.